zulip/zulip/docs/bots-guide.md

 5. Congrats, everything is set up!
 Test your botserver like you would test a normal bot.

-    *Please note that in order to @-mention trigger a bot on a stream, the bot **and** the outgoing webhook bot need to be subscribed to it.*

 ### Running Zulip Botserver with `supervisord`